The 10 worst foods for heart health

 Speaking of triple threats, pizza just might be a quadruple threat.
 It’s got the heart-busting combination of refined flour in the dough, fat in the cheese, sugar in the sauce, and—if you add pepperoni or sausage—it’s got saturated fat, sodium, and nitrates in the processed meat toppings.

 Consider: two slices of pepperoni pizza from a large “hand-tossed” pie from Pizza Hut has 28 g of fat—of which 12 g is saturated fat—as well as 1,820 mg of sodium and 10 g of sugar.
-(Don’t even ask about the Meat Lover’s pizza—you don’t want to know.)
+(Don’t even ask about the Meat Lover’s pizza.)

-Chinese food from a traditional take-out restaurant is often loaded with sodium (in sauces), refined carbs (in white rice and noodles), and fat (from deep frying).
+American-Chinese food from the neighborhood takeout restaurant is often loaded with sodium (in sauces), refined carbs (in white rice and noodles), and fat (from deep frying).

 Instead, try to pick dishes with more vegetables and no fried ingredients.
 Beef with broccoli sounds like it might fit the bill, right?
 Sorry, that’s a trick question: An order of beef with broccoli at P.F.
 Chang’s (just to use a standardized example) has 2,110 mg of sodium, 33 g of fat—including 7 g of saturated fat—not to mention 33 g of sugar.